Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 The Basics

-You may have noticed a number of cheap new cellular carriers sprouting up in the past few years.
-They’re called mobile virtual network operators, or MVNOs for short, and they’re inexpensive because they don’t operate their own cellular towers; they rent them out from other carriers, which means they can pass the savings onto us.
+You may have noticed several cheap new cellular carriers sprouting up in the past few years.
+They’re called mobile virtual network operators (MVNOs for short), and they’re inexpensive because they don’t operate their own cellular towers; they rent them out from other carriers, which means they can pass the savings onto us.

-Did You Know?
-MVNOs almost always offer prepaid plans.
-This means you pay for your minutes (and data) in advance and don’t have to sign a contract.
+MVNOs almost always offer prepaid plans, which means that you pay for your minutes (and data) in advance and don’t have to sign a contract.
 Some MVNOs offer discounts when you pay for a block of months upfront.
-Mint Mobile’s budget packages, for example, save you more in bulk.

 Xfinity Mobile piggybacks off Verizon’s towers, which happen to have the best 4G/LTE coverage in the U.S., according to the FCC’s mobile broadband map.
 And because Xfinity is owned by Comcast, users also enjoy access to Comcast’s 19 million Wi-Fi hotspots.
 When you’re in range of a hotspot, Xfinity will connect you to the Wi-Fi network automatically, saving you data and trimming your monthly bill.